-Michael Kors 3Q revenue declines; cuts fiscal 2017 outlook
+Luxury sector pain spreads, Michael Kors sees weakness ahead

-LONDON (AP) — Michael Kors’ third-quarter revenue was driven lower by weak sales in Europe and the Americas, comparable store sales fell and the luxury retailer lowered its outlook for all of 2017.
+LONDON (AP) — Michael Kors took a revenue hit in the third quarter with business in Europe and the Americans weakening.
+Comparable store sales fell and the luxury retailer lowered its outlook for all of 2017.

 It has been a rough start to the year for luxury sector.
 Tiffany & Co. announced the departure of its CEO on Sunday after a dreary holiday season.
 Ralph Lauren Corp. and CEO Stefan Larsson, who took over top job less than two years ago in hopes of revitalizing the iconic brand, mutually agreed to part ways last week.